-In March 2015 NIAB secured £147,000 funding from BBSRC for a two-year £225,000 project, called Agri-Transfer, in Kenya to support the uptake of new crop varieties by smallholder farmers and promote new agricultural and dissemination technologies.
+In March 2015 NIAB secured BBSRC funding for a project in Kenya to support the uptake of new wheat varieties by smallholder farmers and promote new agricultural and dissemination technologies.

-Part of the Flexible Interchange Programme (FLIP), a BBSRC initiative that supports the exchange of knowledge, technology and skills between people from different research backgrounds, the Agri-Transfer partnership includes NIAB, the Kenyan Agriculture and Livestock Research Organization (KALRO, formerly KARI), and two charitable development organisations, the Malaysian Centre for Commonwealth Studies (MCSC) and the Cambridge Malaysian Education and Development Trust (CMEDT).
+Part of the BBSRC Flexible Interchange Programme (FLIP), an initiative that supports the exchange of knowledge, technology and skills between people from different research backgrounds, the Agri-Transfer partnership includes NIAB, the Kenyan Agriculture and Livestock Research Organization (KALRO, formerly KARI), and two charitable development organisations, the Malaysian Centre for Commonwealth Studies (MCSC) and the Cambridge Malaysian Education and Development Trust (CMEDT).

 Agri-Transfer pulls together the diverse and complementary expertise of these partner organisations to develop a workable and sustainable dissemination model for agronomic data collected on new crop varieties (using wheat as the test crop) for smallholder farmers in Kenya.
 It addresses the widespread problem in developing countries that a full understanding of the potential benefits of improved crop varieties and advancements in agricultural technology is often not realised.
 Many farmers do not have access to quality seed of the new varieties, nor the agronomic information required for optimal production, and poorly functioning agricultural extension services are a major barrier to the implementation of advances in agricultural research and technologies.
 These issues affect all crops which lack a strong formal seed system and are a bottleneck in making effective use of all public sector agricultural R&D.